ripple-cloud/cloud/README.md

 }
 ```

-If the response is not successful, you will receive a `400` response with the following JSON like:
+If the request was not successful, you will receive a response with status code `400` and JSON body like:

 ```
 {